Bridge Kit

 console.log("---------------Starting Bridging---------------");

-// Execute the transfer using the same adapter for both source and destination chain
+// Use the same adapter for the source and destination blockchains

 const result = await kit.bridge({